 Drain off the cooking water and give it a rinse in cold water.
 Drain again, place in a large mixing bowl, and add the remaining ingredients.

 Toss, taste, and refrigerate.
 I'll usually test it out the next day and throw in some more cinnamon if needed.
-Enjoy with yogurt, fresh fruit and maybe a little drizzle of maple syrup, or on it's own.
-That's it.
-Done.
-Happy eats.
-I know what I'm doing for breakfast for the rest of the week. xS
+Enjoy with yogurt, fresh fruit, a light drizzle of maple syrup, or on it's own.
+Happy eats!

 Winter Wheat Berry Breakfast Cereal Recipe: